jmc846/9-Good-README-Generator/README.md

 ### contribution:
-Jonathan Cobb
+Jonathan Cobb Solely

 ### test:
-the Deployed app on Heroku will be the test for the project
+The README serves as the test for this process

 ### email: